sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

 Up to here all the required data is in the merged data set *vMergedData*.
 It is required now to name the variables in the data frame.

 Previously the measurements labels have been loaded from the features data file, filtered and stored into the vector *vFeatLbl*.
-It contains the element *activity* and the required features names, which are going to be used to rename the variables in the merged data set *vMergeData*.
+It contains the elements *activity*, *subject* and the required features names, which are going to be used to rename the variables in the merged data set *vMergeData*.

       names(vMergeData) <- vFeatLbl